Why is my Garbage Disposal Leaking?

 Identifying Leaks at the Sink Flange, Drain, or Base

 Now, remove the stopper and let the water flow.
 Watch closely with a flashlight.
-Check the top connection, or flange, where the unit meets the sink.
+Check the top connection, or flange (the metal ring that connects the disposal to the sink), where the unit meets the sink.

 This methodical check saves you time and money by pinpointing the real issue.